nesk/proposal-extension-functions/README.md

 </script>
 ```

-### Extension functions are normal functions, they only differ on call
+### Extension functions are normal functions

+An extension function is a normal function but called with a receiver.

-We can already do `someMethod.bind(obj)` everywhere, this proposal is essentially a syntactic sugar.
+This is something we can already do by using `Function.prototype.bind()`, `Function.prototype.call()` or `Function.prototype.apply()`, this proposal is essentially a syntactic sugar.

 ### Extension functions cannot override class or object properties